Double Tenth Agreement: Historical hostilities

+Post-war climate

 At the time of the Double Tenth Agreement, China had just concluded the Second Sino-Japanese War, an eight-year war that resulted in a Chinese coalition victory.
 Poor relations between the KMT and CCP during the war was soon exacerbated due to the loss of a shared goal both parties held; the defeat of the Japanese troops in China.
 The CCP quickly denounced the KMT as a reactionary clique and had plans for the removal of KMT hegemony in China, which included Soviet support.

 However, a strengthening of Soviet relations with the KMT after the war with the Sino-Soviet Treaty of Friendship and Alliance, signed on 14 August 1945, resulted in a reversal of Soviet foreign policy in China.
-A part of the treaty was the Soviet Union recognising the Nationalists (KMT) as the legitimate government of China.
+A part of the treaty was the Soviet Union recognizing the Nationalists (KMT) as the legitimate government of China.
 This and Soviet pressure on the CCP to begin negotiation with the KMT and Soviet wishes to foster positive relations and maintain peace between the two political parties led to the CCP accepting the invitations from the KMT for talks.
+The CCP initially was not interested in negotiating with the KMT at all, but several secret telegrams from Stalin to Mao urging him to accept Chiang's calls for talks resulted in the acceptance of Chiang's invitation for negotiations in Chongqing.
+However, Chiang initially did not want to negotiate with the CCP and wished to defeat the CCP before they became a larger threat.
+It was only due to US pressure for peace talks between the two parties that the KMT decided to begin negotiation with the CCP.